RebeccaStevens/oxide-Plugin-AutoCode/README.md

 ### Want to contribute

 Fork and clone the [GitHub repository](https://github.com/RebeccaStevens/uMod-Rust-Plugin-AutoCode).
-Send me a PR :smile:.
+Send me a PR :)